 On The Rock Hotel, Mirissa has a “very good” 7.6 score on Agoda.

 Still looking for a hotel in Sri Lanka?
 Start your hotel search here with Agoda .
 OR we have listed the more upmarket family hotels and villas on Mirissa beach in Mirissa Beach Sri Lanka, Paradise Found.

 Thanks to Google maps for the Mirissa map.

 We also highly recommend Whale watching in Mirissa (4000Rs adults, children 2000Rs) click here to read about it.

-Weligama or Mirissa
+Weligama or Mirissa?

-We always recommend Agoda for booking accommodation online, they are Asia specialists and we find their customer service to be excellent.
+We recommend Agoda for booking accommodation online, they are Asia specialists and we find their customer service to be excellent.
 The reward points to use against future bookings are very handy too.
 These are affiliate links, booking via our site costs you nothing extra but we make a few cents to help keep our websites free.

 Thank you for visiting our travel blog.
 We are Sri Lanka specialists and if you’d like further information, please take a look at our main Sri Lanka Travel blog page.
 Best of luck in finding a place to stay in Mirissa and the cheaper- budget end of the market.